seth-aker/climb-with-me/README.md

 Find your next climbing partner

+## Backlog:

+### Backend

+- Basic CRUD operations for the Postgres Database
+- Data scrubbing before calling stored procedures
+- Set Up controllers for the API calls.
+- Develop chat feature using web sockets
+- Develop Algorithm for finding partner matches.

+### Front End

+- Improve design and css
+- Connect to API calls
+- Implement Chat features for the front end
+- A lot of design and implementation that I am too lazy to write up at this point

 ## Dev Note for Auth

 This code will run each time a new user signs up.